ankitkhatrik6/LoveStream/README.md

 ## How to Use It

 1. Go to [love-stream.onrender.com](https://love-stream.onrender.com) or run it locally.
-2. Enter your nickname and click **Create Room** — you'll get a 4-character room code.
+2. Enter your nickname and click **Create Room**.
+You'll get a 4-character room code.
 3. Share that code (or the invite link) with whoever you're watching with.
 4. They enter the code, hit **Join Room**, and you're both connected.
 5. Paste any YouTube URL into the **Queued Up** bar and hit **Change Video**.
-6. Play, pause, and seek — it stays in sync on both ends automatically.
+6. Play, pause, and seek.
+It stays in sync on both ends automatically.
 7. Use the chat panel on the right to message in real-time.
 8. Click **Start Video Call** anytime to start a P2P video call on top of everything.